-We date the map based upon the configuration of Deer Lodge County, which was in this configuration from January 11, 1872 to February 3, 1876.
+We date the map based upon the configuration of Deer Lodge County and Meagher County, which changed configurations in February 1876.

 O. W. Gray was a publishing firm based in Philadelphia.
 Later, they published as O. W. Gray & Son.
 They published atlases in the late nineteenth century.
 Gray's National Atlas was one of the most successful commercial ventures of the 1870s and one of the last to employ hand coloring on maps.